BenOvermyer/benovermyer.com/content/page/creations.md

 ## Open Source Projects

 I'm particularly interested in procedural generation of fictional worlds.
+I'm starting to do more of this under the banner of *Iron Arachne*.
 Here are a few of my projects in that vein:

+* [Heraldry Generator](https://github.com/ironarachne/heraldry) Heraldry generator, written in Go.
+Also a library for the same.

 * [Country Maker](https://github.com/BenOvermyer/country-maker) A fantasy country generator.
-My current project.

 * [Name Generator](https://github.com/BenOvermyer/name-generator) A constructed-language name generator.